CharnelMouse/autodb/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-Using the `exclude_class` argument to forbid numeric variables from appearing in keys:
+Using the `exclude` argument to forbid certain variables from appearing in keys:

 ``` r
 summary(CO2)